 7. What is the moment of appreciation of this ownership?

-Whether or not the taxpayer is already the owner of a dwelling where his main residence is located, is appreciated on the date of the deed of purchase before the notary or when the preliminary sale/purchase agreement is signed (the so-called compromis).
+Whether or not the taxpayer is already the owner of a dwelling where his main residence is located is appreciated on the date of the deed of purchase before the notary or when the preliminary sale/purchase agreement is signed (the compromis).
 If the taxpayer still owns another house at the date of the deed of purchase, normally the abattement cannot be granted.

-In the Brussels-Capital Region, this problem can be solved with the so-called abattement a posteriori.
-With this procedure, you can claim the transfer tax allowance at a later date (i.e. at the moment in which the previous house was sold and the main residence is now located at the newly purchased property).
+In the Brussels-Capital Region, this problem can be solved with the abattement a posteriori.
+With this procedure, you can claim the transfer tax allowance at a later date (i.e., at the moment in which the previous house was sold and the main residence is now located at the newly purchased property).

 The taxpayer will have to address the Tax Administration himself by means of a motivated request to get a refund of the paid transfer tax and this within a two year period as from the registration of the purchase agreement.